 - Advanced reporting and analytics

-- Automated follow-ups and personalized responses
+- Automated follow-ups and personalized response workflows

-- Extensive integration catalog
+- Extensive integration catalog with most common business tools

 - Wide template, widget, and add-on library